weirdev/lagern/BackupCore/Notes.md

 	Reduce number of blob files per directory
-		Currently one file per blob and all files in destination root (Some) operating systems have poor performance with many files in a single directory Refactor metadata node to not include '..' in its public list of directories Maybe dont include '..' in list at all, handle like '.'
+		Currently one file per blob and all files in destination root (Some) operating systems have poor performance with many files in a single directory Handle common things that could go wrong circular links when checking if ancestor is backup source safe writeout of indexes
-	Then fix every other place already handling '..' explicitly Reasons for this??
-Handle common things that could go wrong
-	circular links when checking if ancestor is backup source safe writeout of indexes